-How do you measure weight loss success?
+How do you measure success when you lose weight?
 Is it a number?
 A pant size?
 A feeling?
 Success is dependent on your own expectations.
-The goals that you set for yourself at the onset of your weight loss program will have a direct effect on how you’ll interpret your own success.
+Setting healthy goals at the onset of your weight loss program will have a direct effect on how you’ll interpret your own success.
 You want your goals to be challenging, but not so out of reach that they aren’t worth pursuing.

 A great goal can become a guiding force as you lose weight.
 It becomes something for you to work towards and focus on as you encounter challenges and fight fatigue.
 A goal like this can be among your greatest assets following weight loss surgery, and you are the only one who can create it for yourself.